kikajanovcik/kikajanovcik.github.io/system-design.md

 ![Load Balancer](/assets/img/loadbalancer.png)

-**Health Checks:** Load balancers should only forward traffic to “healthy” backend servers.
-To monitor the health of a backend server, “health checks” regularly attempt to connect to backend servers to ensure that servers are listening.
+**Health Checks:** Load balancers should only forward traffic to "healthy" backend servers.
+To monitor the health of a backend server, "health checks" regularly attempt to connect to backend servers to ensure that servers are listening.
 If a server fails a health check, it is automatically removed from the pool, and traffic will not be forwarded to it until it responds to the health checks again.
 <br/><br/>
 Load balancing assigninment methods: